cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 An OPRF protocol must also satisfy the following property:

-- Oblivious: P must learn nothing about V's input or the output of the function.
-In addition, V must learn nothing about P's private key.
+- Oblivious: Server must learn nothing about Client's input or the output of the function.
+In addition, Client must learn nothing about Server's private key.

-Essentially, obliviousness tells us that, even if P learns V's input x at some point in the future, then P will not be able to link any particular OPRF evaluation to x.
+Essentially, obliviousness tells us that, even if Server learns Client's input x at some point in the future, then Server will not be able to link any particular OPRF evaluation to x.
 This property is also known as unlinkability {{DGSTV18}}.

 Optionally, for any protocol that satisfies the above properties, there is an additional security property:

-- Verifiable: V must only complete execution of the protocol if it can successfully assert that the OPRF output computed by V is correct, with respect to the OPRF key held by P.
+- Verifiable: Client must only complete execution of the protocol if it can successfully assert that the OPRF output it computes is correct, with respect to the OPRF key held by Server.

 Any OPRF that satisfies the 'verifiable' security property is known as a verifiable OPRF, or VOPRF for short.
-In practice, the notion of verifiability requires that P commits to the key k before the actual protocol execution takes place.
-Then V verifies that P has used k in the protocol using this commitment.
+In practice, the notion of verifiability requires that Server commits to the key k before the actual protocol execution takes place.
+Then Client verifies that Server has used k in the protocol using this commitment.
 In the following, we may also refer to this commitment as a public key.

 ## Prime-order group API {#pog}

 In this document, we assume the construction of an additive, prime-order group `GG` for performing all mathematical operations.
 Such groups are uniquely determined by the choice of the prime `p` that defines the order of the group.
 The fundamental group operation is addition (+) Specifically, for any elements `A` and `B` that are members of the group `GG`, `A + B = B + A` is also a member of `GG`.
 Scalar multiplication (*) is an efficient method for repeated addition operations.
 Given a scalar `r` in `GF(p)` and element `A` in `GG`, `r*A = A + ... + A` (`r` times).

 Note that prime-order groups also define an inverse function such that the following property holds: